 Electric Gate Motors

-Automatic gate systems have been around for more than 50 years and in the past had only been affordable for the super rich.
-Today with advances in computer aided design, a reduction in the cost of materials and a healthy competitive industry, the cost of electric automatic gates have fallen sharply.
+Automatic gate systems have been around for more than 50 years and in the past had only been affordable for the wealthiest members of society.
+Today, advances in computer aided design, a reduction in the cost of materials and a healthy competitive industry have all lead to a reduction in costs for electric automatic gates.
 This section will give you basic information about the different types of automatic gate systems available, what unique features they have and when or where you might use one.
-To see the products we offer you can view our online shop here.

 Hydraulic and Electro-Mechanical